rjedel/console_messenger/README.md

 # console_messenger
-A console application for messaging between users
+A console application for messaging between users.